Downsizing: Robots and the Tools to Make Them

 Looking back at my expenditures over the past year, I’ve invested in miniature oilers (Bergeon; $8 each), fine forceps (Dumont, $35 each), and magnifying equipment (Bausch & Lomb, $10 for a 4x loupe).

-As I’ve noted in previous editorials, my go-to for small tools is the watchmaking community.
-I’ve had good luck with Otto Frei (www.ofrei.com) which has a decent selection, but require a $15 order minimum and only offer rather expensive shipping options.
+As I’ve noted in the past, my go-to for small tools is the watchmaking community.
+I’ve had good luck with Otto Frei (www.ofrei.com) which has a decent selection, but require an $18 order minimum and only offer expensive shipping options.

 On the workbench, I’ve put away the 200 lb drill press in favor of an inexpensive Dremel press, simply because I don’t need the power and noise of the larger unit.
 Moreover, I’ve reclaimed precious workspace in the process of downsizing.

 The same goes for my handheld drill.
 I now use a compact cordless drill (Milwaukee) instead of a 3/8” corded monster of a drill that can chew through concrete.

 I’ve also downsized my tool and parts storage.
 In place of three sets of red metal “machine shop” drawers designed to hold massive socket sets and wrenches, I picked up a used wooden machinist’s tool chest by Gerstner & Sons on eBay.
 It fits on my workbench, has felt-lined drawers that cradle my delicate tools, and gives me more room to work.
 I moved the large metal drawers — together with many of the heavy-duty tools — into the garage for working on the car and lawnmower.

 Working on smaller lighter robots with a 3D printer in the shop also means there’s less in the way of stock.
 I’ve moved the heavy aluminum and copper sheets and brackets out of my shop and replaced it with spools of PLA and ABS plastic.